kubernetes/community/contributors/design-proposals/grow-volume-size.md

 * `pvc.spec.resources.requests.storage` field of pvc object will become mutable after this change.
 * #sig-api-machinery has agreed to allow pvc's status update from kubelet as long as pvc and node relationship can be validated by node authorizer.
-* This feature will be protected by an alpha feature gate.
+* This feature will be protected by an alpha feature gate, so as API changes needed for it.

 ### Admission Control and Validations